IndrajeetPatil/groupedstats/cran-comments.md

 ## Comments

-  - Minor refactoring.
+  - Maintenance release to fix bugs and internal code refactoring.
-  - Fixes tests failing on development version of R.